Some notes on the tragicomic attempts to burn me at the stake.

 The question about hypnosis wasn’t really that important.
 It was an example in the margin of my discourse.
 But the effect was remarkable: it spun into a major drama, but it was never really substantive.
 The press mainly used it to suggest I was selling nonsense.

-Nevertheless, let us casually ask the question: is it possible or not to be operated on under hypnosis?
+Nevertheless, let us casually ask the question: is it possible or not to be operated on under hypnosis, without anesthesia?
 The media used to think so (see for instance this link).
-What about open heart surgery specifically?
-In my search for my original sources, I came across the work of Dave Elman, a hypnotist known for bringing patients so weak that their hearts couldn’t tolerate any biochemical anesthetic into a specific hypnotic state in which surgery was possible.
-This is called the Esdaile state, in which a catatonic state is induced through a short hypnotic procedure.
+Although hypnosis today is usually used in combination with a light, local anaesthetic, there are indeed known cases of operations that were only performed under hypnosis, without the slightest anaesthetic.
+But yes, I was talking specifically about open heart surgery.
+In my search for my original sources, I came across the work of Dave Elman, a hypnotist known for bringing patients so weak that their hearts couldn’t tolerate any biochemical anesthetic, into a specific hypnotic state (called ‘the Esdaile State’) in which surgery was possible- yes, even open heart surgeries.
 Elman himself has died but his children possess his archive with, among other things, the files regarding such operations.
 They confirmed to me that their father had indeed participated in several such operations.

 When do we know for sure if something is correct?
 That is a difficult question.
 In the end, we remain dependent on faith for most things.
 And it’s no different for those of us who rely on what’s published in peer-reviewed academic journals.
 In fact, most results are not reproducible by third parties.